Site Search

 You should see significant improvements in image loading times and an overall score of 80+ (Good).

-Advanced CDN Features
+6. Advanced CDN Features

 Automatic WebP Conversion with Cloudinary

-Cloudinary can automatically convert your images to WebP format complete Setup:
+Cloudinary can automatically convert your images to WebP format.
+Complete setup:

-The right way of Cloudinary setup
+The right way for Cloudinary setup:

 • Login to the Cloudinary dashboard